wangonya/wangonya.com/content/blog/using-setuptools.md

 name='hello-world-cli'
 ```

-This\'ll be the name of our CLI app.
+This'll be the name of our CLI app.

 ```python
 py_modules=['helloworld']